Agustin Anello

-Agustin Anello (born April 22, 2002) is an American professional soccer player who plays as a winger for Uruguayan Primera División club Boston River.
+Agustín Anello Giaquinta (born April 22, 2002) is an American professional soccer player who plays as a winger for Major League Soccer club Philadelphia Union.

 Club career

 As a youngster Anello played for the academies of Cornellà and Espanyol before joining Belgian side Lommel in 2019.
 In September 2021, he signed his first professional contract with the club.
 In February 2023, he joined Hajduk Split on loan until the end of the season with an option to make the deal permanent.

 On July 2, 2023, Anello signed a contract with Sparta Rotterdam in the Netherlands for the term of three seasons, with an option for a fourth.
 In January 2024, he joined Cambuur on loan for the remainder of the season.

+After spending a season with Boston River, Anello signed with the Philadelphia Union of Major League Soccer in February 2026.
+His contract is for the 2028–2029 season with an option for the 2029–2030 season.
+The transfer fee was a reported $2.5 million.

 International career

 On November 18, 2023, Anello made his debut for United States under-23 as a substitute in a friendly against Iraq U23 that ended in a 1–1 draw.